-1. There may be relatively uniform conditions or mosaics (ecosystem complexes), transitional ecosystem sites, and varying site conditions within the net area to be reforested, for each cutblock.
-The net area to be reforested will be stratified into areas of similar characteristics for the purposes of stocking standards, or Standards Units (SUs).
+- 1. There may be relatively uniform conditions or mosaics (ecosystem complexes), transitional ecosystem sites, and varying site conditions within the net area to be reforested, for each cutblock.
+The net area to be reforested may be stratified into areas of similar characteristics for the purposes of stocking standards, or Standards Units (SUs).
 A Standards Unit will be assigned the applicable stocking standard from Appendix 1.1, based on the dominant ecosystem site series and, if applicable, phase.
 Management intent will also govern the choice of a stocking standard.
-The stocking standard includes species, target and minimum vision Date: June 24, 2022 Page 40 of 57 stocking levels (TSS and MSS), minimum intertree distance (MITD), and free growing heights.

-2. Optionally, to accommodate unmappable site series components in a Standards Unit, elements of a stocking standard may be assigned at an Assessment Area level.
+The stocking standard includes species, target and minimum stocking levels (TSS and MSS), minimum intertree distance (MITD), and free growing heights. - 2.
+Optionally, to accommodate unmappable site series mosaics, elements of a stocking standard may be assigned at an Assessment Area level.